English Avenue and Vine City: Development

-What is now the English Avenue neighborhood was purchased in 1891 by James W. English Jr., son of Atlanta mayor James W. English.
+What is now the English Avenue neighborhood was purchased in 1891 by son of Atlanta mayor James W. English, James W. English Jr., a hot-headed man who earned income by subletting convict labor.
 It was created as a white working-class neighborhood.
-Simpson Road was long a residential race barrier with whites to the north and blacks to the south.
+Simpson Road was located along a residential race barrier with whites to the north and blacks to the south.
 Today's English Avenue was known at different times as Bellwood and as Western Heights.
 In 1910 the Western Heights school (later renamed Kingbery after a principal of the school, then renamed English Avenue Elementary School) was built at the northeast corner of English Ave. and Pelham St.

 Overcrowding in the neighborhood's school is documented as a serious issue from at least 1910 through 1946 (photo), notwithstanding multiple expansions of the facility.

 The area south of Simpson Road — today's Vine City — was settled at the end of the 1800s by large land owners, and a predominantly African-American residential area was established, though there were also white subdivisions, schools, and churches.
 A mix of social classes were present.
 In 1910 Alonzo F. Herndon, founder of the Atlanta Life Insurance Company, built his home at 587 University Place, now listed on the National Register and open to visitors.

 Racial tension and transition

-The Great Atlanta fire of 1917 contributed to the already great need for housing for African Americans and by the 1920s-1940s, despite violence and bombings trying to prevent it, blacks started to move north across Simpson Road.
+The Great Atlanta fire of 1917 contributed to the already great need for housing for African Americans and by the 1920s-1940s, despite violence and bombings trying to prevent it, black residents started to move north across Simpson Road.

 In 1941, the Eagan Homes and Herndon Homes public housing projects opened and as a result, the black population in the area increased.
 On Hunter Street (now Martin Luther King Jr. Drive), white business owners once lived behind their stores, but in the 1940s, black owners started taking over these businesses.
 In 1947 Paschal's Restaurant, an Atlanta soul food landmark and meeting place for civil rights leaders, opened in its original location on West Hunter Street.
 In 1951, the English Avenue Elementary School's designation was changed from white to black in response to most whites having moved out of the area.